 An extern is a nursing student who is hired by one of the Main Line Health entities (Lankenau Medical Center, Bryn Mawr Hospital, Paoli Hospital, Riddle Hospital and Bryn Mawr Rehab Hospital).
 Typically, externs are hired while completing their junior year of nursing school.
 Externs are hired to a specific unit to work as a patient care technician and have their own patient assignment.
 Responsibilities include AM care, PM care, EKGs, blood glucose monitoring and finger sticks, but may vary depending on the unit.
 Phlebotomy training may be an option for those students working year-round.

-- Enrollment in an accredited bachelors of science in nursing (BSN) program
+- Enrollment in an accredited bachelor of science in nursing (BSN) or associate of science in nursing (ASN) program.

 Please see directions at the top of the page on how to apply for the current time frame.
 If you are selected for an interview, you will be scheduled to interview for a specific unit depending on availability and your clinical areas of interest.